arcot23/smart_tools/README.md

                         `.\config\dissector_config.yaml`)
 ```

-Before running the command, make sure a `yaml` config file is created and saved as `.\config\dissector_config.yaml` at
-the working directory.
+Ensure that a yaml config file is present at `.\config\dissector_config.yaml` in relation to `dissector.exe` prior to executing the command.

 ```yaml
 ---